A Creative Pilgrimage on the Camino de Santiago

 But I'm not a "real" writer.
 I haven't published anything.
 I just write for myself.
 Can I come?

-There are no writing qualifications or benchmarks you have to pass to qualify for this trip and participate.
-If you enjoy writing and are open to creating a travel journal, you're welcome to join us.
+There is no level of writing experience required to join us on the Camino.
+If you like to write and are open to creating a travel journal, we welcome you to join us.

 In our classes, Laura will teach you the basics of travel writing, and we will focus on honing our skills of observation and descriptive writing.
-She will also guide you in using writing to deepen the pilgrimage aspect of our trip by teaching you to document the thoughts, feelings, and insights that arise as we walk the Camino.
-Our focus will not be on craft or polishing work all the way to completion.
+She will also guide you in using writing to deepen the pilgrimage aspect of our trip by guiding you to document the thoughts, feelings, and insights that arise as you walk the Camino.
+Our focus will not be on craft, critique, or polishing work to completion.

-In summary, this is not the trip to take if your goal is to hole up to finish your novel in the next two weeks or to do a deep dive into only writing.
-This is adventure travel with a deep creative bent.
+This is not the trip to take if your goal is to hole up to finish your novel or to do a deep dive into only writing.
+This is adventure travel with a wonderful creative bent.

 But I'm not an artist.
 Can I come if I can't draw?